lborguetti/netfilter-hands-on/README.md

 ## This IP Thing

-- The role of the IP layer is to figure out how to `route' packets to their final destination
+- The role of the IP layer is to figure out how to `route` packets to their final destination

 - Router is a node with interfaces on more than one network